Improving thermodynamic bounds using correlations: Optimal observables and stochastic entropy production

 they both satisfy a TUR

-Since the choice of $Q$ is arbitrary within the class of observables \eqref{nc-observable}, we may minimize the variance of $\tilde{R}$ with respect to $Q$,
+Since the choice of $Z$ is arbitrary within the class of observables \eqref{nc-observable}, we may minimize the variance of $\tilde{J}$ with respect to $Z$,

-We may generalize this slightly by choosing $\tilde{R} = R - \alpha Q$, where $\alpha$ is a constant.
+We may generalize this slightly by choosing $\tilde{J} = J - \alpha Z$, where $\alpha$ is a constant.
 In this case, the minimization with respect to $\alpha$ can be done explicitly and yields

 from which we readily obtain \eqref{TUR-corr} and finding the optimal observable corresponds to maximizing the Pearson coefficient.
-Intuitively, the optimal observable is the state-dependent observable whose fluctuations most closely mimic those of the current $R$, thus minimizing the variance of $R-Q$.
-As a consequence, we may interpret \eqref{correlation-TUR} as follows: The maximal transport efficiency $\eta_R$ for a given current is limited by how closely the statistics of the current can be emulated using a non-current observable.
-If we can find a non-current observable $Q$ that behaves very similar to the current, the corresponding Pearson coefficient is large and we cannot reach a large transport efficiency.
-On the other hand, if no such observable exists, then the maximal Pearson coefficient is small and we can in principle realize a transport efficiency close to unity.
+Intuitively, the optimal observable is the state-dependent observable whose fluctuations most closely mimic those of the current $J$, thus minimizing the variance of $J-Z$.
+The tightness of the TUR is thus limited by how closely the current $J$ can be emulated by a state-dependent observable $Z$, i.~e., the magnitude of the predictable part of $J$.
+An extreme case are the fluctuations of the stochastic entropy around its local mean value $\delta \Sigma$.
+This quantity is equivalent to the entropy production measured in terms of the stochastic time coordinate introduced in Ref.~\cite{Pig17}.
+Its statistics are described by simple Brownian motion and thus its predictable part is zero and the corresponding TUR is an equality \cite{Dec20b}.

-An extreme case is the observable $\delta \Sigma$, i.~e.~the stochastic entropy production relative to its local mean value introduced above.
-Since this choice turns the TUR into an equality, this implies

-for any state-dependent observable $Q$.
-On the other hand, we have by considering \eqref{TUR-multi} for $\delta \Sigma$ and a current $R$ (see also \eqref{fri-corr})